Nag Hammadi: History

 The city was the site of the Nag Hammadi Massacre in January 2010, in which eight Coptic Christians were shot dead by three men.
 In total, nineteen Coptic Christians were attacked.

 Economy

 Sugar and aluminium are produced in Nag Hammadi.
 The Nag Hammadi Sugar factory was built in 1895–1897 by French contractors Cail and Fives.
 It is still in operation in 2018.
-Egyptalum is one of the largest aluminium producer in the Middle East.
+Egyptalum is one of the largest aluminium producers in the Middle East.
 Wood particleboard is manufactured from sugar cane bagasse.